-Your business web host will provide an online home for your website.
-It’s crucial you choose the right one – because without a reliable host that offers a range of services to support your online business, your website could let you and your customers down
+Your business web host provides a home for your website.
+It's crucial you choose the right one - because without a reliable host that offers a range of services to support your business online, your website could let you and your customers down

 Here are the key things to think about when choosing a host for your website: